mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Methods.md

 #### Summary: Home Funds and RQs

-This research supports fiding of other research which highlight value of incorporating home interests in  games, coding and media projects [@resnick_mothers_2012; @papert_mindstorms:_1980].
+This research supports findings of other research which highlight value of incorporating home interests in  games, coding and media projects [@resnick_mothers_2012; @papert_mindstorms:_1980].
 It also aligns with PBL literature which advocates the personalisation of projects and the value of exploring concepts using home funds of knowledge [@moje_maestro_2001]

 This research indicates that in particular, allowing participants to incorporate home interests can be highly motivating in early stages of the design process.
 It can also sustain the coding activity later in the process encouraging participants to overcome problems in order to share the personalised object created.